 The process of obtaining a C-Suite position is different from any other.
 To earn consideration, your qualifications and reputation must be impeccable.
 You need to understand how to navigate an application process that requires you to exercise discretion while at the same time highlighting your accomplishments.
 To move forward, your resume must be spot on.

-In the paragraphs below, we’ll provide you with helpful tips for writing your executive resume.
-We’ll follow that up with a resume example for executives which you can use to write your own CV or resume.
+In the paragraphs below, we’ll provide you with helpful tips for writing your executive resume along with a resume example for executives which you can use to write your own CV or resume.

 A Resume Example For Executives (text version)